EXCEEDS: Extracting Complex Events via Nugget-based Grid Modeling in Scientific Domain: Introduction

+EE provides an effective abstraction for representing domain knowledge and supports downstream tasks such as reasoning, summarization, and knowledge discovery.
+Consequently, extensive EE research has been conducted in various scenarios and domains such as internet news, radio conversations, internet blogs \cite{sundheim-1992-overview, aguilar-etal-2014-comparison, ebner-etal-2020-multi}, business \cite{yang-etal-2018-dcfee, ijcai2020p0619}, biology \cite{kim-etal-2011-overview-genia, pyysalo2012event}, legislation \cite{shen-etal-2020-hierarchical, yao-etal-2022-leven}, cybersecurity \cite{man-duc-trong-etal-2020-introducing, Satyapanich_Ferraro_Finin_2020} and so on.
+Despite this progress, scientific literature has been growing rapidly in recent decades, with millions of new publications released every year.
+Such growth poses an urgent challenge for managing scientific domain knowledge, calling for effective EE solutions.

-However, there is a divide between scientific domain and general domain that is difficult to cross directly.
-Firstly, there are more complex information forms in scientific domain.
-Even though most general EE is task-specialized and relies on demand-specific ontologies \cite{lu-etal-2022-unified}, these various ontologies usually follow the same kind of plain tabular schema, which neglects hierarchical structure of events, restricts the continuity of arguments, and complicates the coreference problem, while these complex information forms are often the case in scientific domain.
-For example in Figure~\ref{fig:example}, (1) the trigger \textit{evaluate} and the trigger \textit{using} form a hierarchical relationship; (2) the trigger \textit{identity} connects an inconsecutive argument \textit{state-of-the-art performance of candidate models}; (3) the trigger \textit{evaluate} connects an argument \textit{FIESTA} with a far distance from itself.
-These three examples demonstrate complex nuggets and events in scientific domain.
-Secondly, the content in scientific domain, especially in abstracts of literature, tends to be denser in nuggets and events (Statistical evidence will be presented later).
-While many event datasets in general domain consist of sentence-level data or document-level with single event data, events in scientific domain spread triggers and several arguments across a document within a few sentences, leading to denser multi-event document-level data like the example in Figure~\ref{fig:example}.
-Even though documents in scientific domain present a high volume of domain-specific terminologies, the lack of datasets hinders the development of event extraction in scientific domain as well as domain migration research.
+However, EE in scientific domain remains insufficiently characterized by existing datasets and methods.
+In particular, current resources and formulations struggle to capture two salient characteristics of scientific texts. \textbf{First}, compared with other domains, scientific domain tends to contain \textbf{more complex information forms}.
+Although many EE methods are task-specialized and rely on domain-specific ontologies \cite{lu-etal-2022-unified}, these ontologies typically adopt flat tabular schema, which (1) neglects the hierarchical structure of events, (2) restricts the continuity of arguments, and (3) complicates the coreference problem, while these complex information forms are common in scientific literature.
+For example in Figure~\ref{fig:example}, (1) the trigger \textit{evaluate} and the trigger \textit{using} form a hierarchical relationship; (2) the trigger \textit{identity} connects a discontinuous argument \textit{state-of-the-art performance of candidate models}; (3) the trigger \textit{evaluate} connects an argument \textit{FIESTA} with a far distance from itself.
+These three examples demonstrate complex nuggets and events in scientific domain. \textbf{Second}, scientific texts, especially literature abstracts, tend to contain \textbf{denser nuggets and events} (with statistical evidence presented in Section~\ref{sec:statistics_analysis}).
+Unlike many existing datasets that focus on sentence-level extraction or single-event documents, scientific domain EE requires modeling dense, document-level multi-event interactions (see Figure~\ref{fig:example} and Section~\ref{sec:statistics_analysis}).
+Together, these two characteristics motivate the need for dedicated EE resources and methods for scientific domain.